Kine Hallan Steiwer

 Kine Hallan Steiwer (born 23 May 1988) is a Norwegian orienteering competitor and junior world champion.

 She won a gold medal in the relay at the 2007 Junior World Orienteering Championships in Dubbo, together with Silje Ekroll Jahren and Siri Ulvestad, in a close race with the Swedish team.
 She also received a silver medal in the long course.

-At the 2008 Junior World Orienteering Championships in Göteborg Steiwer, together with Annette Baklid and Mariann Ulvestad, ran for second team of Norway and brought home a bronze medal in the relay.
+At the 2008 Junior World Orienteering Championships in Gothenburg Steiwer, together with Annette Baklid and Mariann Ulvestad, ran for second team of Norway and brought home a bronze medal in the relay.

 She is an older sister of Gaute Hallan Steiwer.